ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

     2022-07-08T00:14:07+01:00[!Europe/Paris]
     2022-07-08T00:14:07Z[!knort=blargel]

-have an internal inconsistency or an unrecognized suffix key/value that are marked as critical, so a recipient MUST treat the IXDTF string as erroneous.
+each have an internal inconsistency or an unrecognized suffix key/value that are marked as critical, so a recipient MUST treat the IXDTF string as erroneous.